-As of December 31,
+As of December 31, 2009

 Average risk-free rate of return 1.16%

 Expected term 0.28 years

 Volatility rate 49.0%

-Dividend yield 0%
+Dividend vield 0%

-The risk-free rate for periods within the expected life of the FRN Warrants was based on the implied yield rates of China International Bond denominated in USD as of the valuation date.
+The risk-free rate for periods within the expected life of the FRN Warrants was based on the implied yield rates of China International Bond denominated in US\$ as of the valuation date.
 The expected life of the FRN Warrants represents the period of time the granted warrants were expected to be outstanding.
-The Company did not pay dividends in the past nor does it expect to pay dividends in the foreseeable future.
-Because the Company lacks sufficient trading history, the expected volatility was based on the historical volatilities of comparable publicly traded companies engaged in similar business.
+As of December 31, 2009, the Company had not paid dividends in the past nor did it expect to pay dividends in the foreseeable future.
+Because the Company lacked sufficient trading history, the expected volatility was based on the historical volatilities of comparable publicly traded companies engaged in similar business.

 The embedded derivative associated with the FRNs was initially recorded as a derivative liability associated with long-term debt at fair value of US\$3,593,000 and the fair value at December 31, 2007 became zero because the IPO in December 2007 invalidated the contingent maturity redemption feature embedded in the FRNs.
 The FRNs were subject to various restrictive covenants, including restrictions on the Company's ability to incur additional debt or guarantees, make restricted payments, payment of dividends or distributions on capital stock, repurchase of capital stock, payment of subordinated indebtedness, settlement of intercompany loans or advances, sales or transfers of properties or assets, sales of capital stock, enter into non-ordinary course business transactions, make investments, merge or consolidate with another company and engage in any business other than related businesses.
-At December 31, 2008, the Company was in non-compliance of certain covenants as they related to the subsidiary debt to tangible assets ratio and limitations on restricted payments.
-On August 21, 2009, the note holders granted the Company a waiver with respect to any and all defaults that may have occurred at any time directly or indirectly resulting from such non-compliance.
-Further, the note holders amended the related indenture such, that under the amended covenants, the Company would have been in compliance as of December 31, 2008, 2009 and 2010.